aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week04/index.md

 1. Download the plugin from the [GitHub repository](https://github.com/torinmb/mediapipe-touchdesigner).
 Click Releases and download the latest `release.zip` file(v0.3.3 when writing this).
 2. Unzip the .zip archive somewhere on your computer.
 3. Open TouchDesigner.
-4. Find the palette on the left side of the interface and scroll down to `My Components`.
+4. Find the Palette on the left side of the interface and scroll down to `My Components`.
 5. Right-click on `My Components` and choose `Add Folder`.
 Name it `MediaPipe GPU`.
 6. Right-click on this new folder you created and choose `Browse Folder`.
 It opens your File Explorer (Windows) or Finder(Mac) in a location where your custom paletette components are stored.
 7. Copy all of the .tox files from the `toxes` folder into the `MediaPipe GPU` folder you had created earlier.